eole-nlp/eole/docs/docusaurus_tsx/docs/concepts/transforms.md

 It's your lucky day!
 We already embedded several transforms that can be used easily.

-Note: all the details about every flag and options for each transform can be found in the [train](#train) section.
+Note: all the details about every flag and options for each transform can be found in the [Transforms Config](/reference/Config/transforms) section.

 ### Transform Types